 For a lot of mining company executives and other industry leaders, responsible behavior is mostly about sharing a portion of their profits.
 This can mean paying taxes to governments, creating public-private partnerships that generate government income, or directly funding education, health care, and other community priorities.
 Hiring local residents or buying local goods and services could be considered part of this approach too.

 Profit sharing is incredibly important.
-It can even make a dramatic difference.
+It can make a dramatic difference.
 In Botswana, for example, revenues from diamond mining account for about half the government’s budget.
-Diamond mining has literally transformed Botswana’s economy, lifting thousands of people out of poverty.
+Diamond mining has transformed Botswana’s economy, helping to lift thousands of people out of poverty.

 There are risks, however, in a vision focused too narrowly on sharing profits.
 One risk is that companies calculate what they contribute, decide it is a large number, and become satisfied with it.
 In fact, many companies could be contributing more.
 The other risk is that companies become so convinced that their economic contributions are substantial that they avert their eyes from the harms that they themselves cause.